Home / Stream/ Integrations/Sources

 Internal Sources

 Similar to System Sources, Internal Sources also supply information generated by Cribl Stream about itself.
-However, unlike System Sources, they don’t count towards the license usage.
+However, unlike System Sources, they don’t count towards your credit usage or ingest quota.

 For each Source type, you can create multiple definitions, depending on your requirements.

-From the top nav, click Manage, then select a Worker Group to configure.
+From Stream Home, under Worker Groups, select a Worker Group to configure.
 Next, you have two options:

 When JSON configuration contains sensitive information, it is redacted during export.

-To capture data from a single enabled Source, you can bypass the Preview pane, and instead capture directly from a Manage Sources page.
-Just click the Live button beside the Source you want to capture.
+To capture data from a single enabled Source, you can bypass the Data Preview pane, and instead capture directly from the list of Sources.
+Just select the Source type, and then select the Live button beside the Source you want to capture.

 To capture live data, you must have Worker Nodes registered to the Worker Group for which you’re viewing events.
 You can view registered Worker Nodes from the Status tab in the Source.